The following pathways, located in the Greenbelt, are all part of the Capital Pathway network.

 Greenbelt Pathway West

-The western section of the Greenbelt Pathway is 10.4 kilometres in length.
+The western section of the Greenbelt Pathway is 21.2 kilometres in length.
 The path is mostly flat, with some hills, and passes through forests, fields and farm landscapes.
 It connects to the Watts Creek Pathway and is part of the Trans Canada Trail.
-The Greenbelt Pathway West has an asphalt and stone dust surface.
+Segments of the Greenbelt Pathway West have either asphalt or stone dust surfaces.

 Watts Creek Pathway

 The Watts Creek Pathway is west of Ottawa in the Shirleys Bay area.
 This 9.3-kilometre trail connects to the Greenbelt Pathway West and the Sir John A. Macdonald Parkway (previously known as the Ottawa River Parkway), and is part of the Trans Canada Trail.
 The Watts Creek Pathway has an asphalt surface.